 In this section we develop a dynamic microfounded general equilibrium model of a closed economy featuring exogenous growth.
 All agents in the economy are endowed with perfect foresight.
 The population is made up of overlapping generations of finitely-lived agents who make optimal decisions over the life cycle.
-There is no longevity risk.1 Firms use stocks
+There is no longevity risk.2 Firms use stocks of physical and human capital in order to produce the homogeneous good.

-1By postulating a rectangular mortality profile we are able to sidestep troublesome issues relating to annuitization that are tangential to the topic of this paper.
-Indeed, in the presence of longevity risk, economic theory strongly predicts that full annuitization of assets is optimal to an individual.
-In reality, however, people hardly buy annuities at all - the so-called "annuity puzzle".
-In the absence of annuities, uninsured agents leave accidental bequests which - in the context of a general equilibrium model - must be redistributed somehow.
-Ludwig et al., for example, assume that these bequests are transferred in equal amounts to all surviving agents (2012, p.
-97).
-As is shown in Heijdra et al. (2010) and Heijdra and Mierau (2012), however, the specific age-profile of of physical and human capital in order to produce the homogeneous good.
 Individuals accumulate the two types of capital by saving, by enjoying formal education at the start of economic life, and by gaining experience on the work floor.
 In the first two subsections we discuss the optimal decisions made by firms and individuals, and in the final subsection we characterize the steady-state macroeconomic equilibrium.